 - The Balkans referred to a cluster of nations in Eastern Europe.
 It lay between the Ottoman and Austro-Hungarian empires.

-- It is considered as a cause of the First World War as it was strategically placed and it would help European nations achieve invincibility.
+- It is considered as one of the causes of the First World War as it was strategically placed and it would help European nations achieve invincibility.

 - This region was also politically unstable as there were different ethnicities and there was also rising nationalism in the region.
 Nationalism brought about tensions.